void

 Background

-Drašner was a policeman at IV. department by c.k. policejní ředitelství in Prague.
-He was employed in the police force at least from 1902 and records shows that he held the mentioned position in 1913. Čech informs that he had been promoted already in 1911.
-By 1918 he had been promoted to head commissioner.
-He continued to serve in the 4th department also in Czechoslovakia.
+Drašner was a policeman at the IV.
+Department of c.k. policejní ředitelství in Prague.
+He was employed in the police force from at least 1902, and records show that he held this position in 1913. Čech states that he had already been promoted in 1911.
+In 1918 he was promoted to chief police inspector[a].
+In Czechoslovakia, he continued to serve in the IV.
+Department.

-Newspapers reveal that he was very active in controlling prostitution in Prague and he also investigated cases of human trafficking.
-He was a well known figure amongst the prostitutes and was in general held in high esteem by them although some also feared him.
+Newspapers reveal that he was very active in monitoring prostitution and also investigated cases of human trafficking.
+He was a well-known figure among prostitutes and was generally held in high esteem by them, although some also feared him.

 Drašner was married to Cecilie (b.
 1880), and in 1905 their first child was born.
-The girl however died already in 1909.
-In 1913 no further children are registered in the police protocols.
+The girl, however, died in 1909.
+In 1913 no further children are recorded in the police records.

 Quote(s) from the novel